-Removal from Megan’s Law
+Removal From Megan’s Law and Lifetime Supervision

 Megan’s Law was enacted in New Jersey in 1994.
 In 1996, Megan’s Law was enacted on the federal level, giving states the ability to alert the public of the presence of a sex offender in the community.
 Another federal law enacted in 2016 requires that foreign governments receive notice when a United States citizen who is a registered sex offender enters their country.

 A motion for removal from Megan’s Law and termination of parole supervision for life can be made simultaneously.
-The motion must be supported by, among other things, an evaluation by a mental health professional (typically a psychologist of psychiatrist), to show that the person seeking termination is not a threat to the safety of others.
+The motion must be supported by, among other things, an evaluation by a mental health professional (typically a psychologist or psychiatrist), to show that the person seeking termination is not a threat to the safety of others.

-Middlesex County attorney James S. Friedman, Esq., represents individuals seeking to be relieved of their Megan’s Law and Parole Supervision for Life/PSL obligations.
+Middlesex County criminal defense attorney James S. Friedman, Esq., represents individuals seeking to be relieved of their Megan’s Law and Parole Supervision for Life/PSL obligations.
 If you are unfortunately subject to these statutes, satisfy the above requirements, and have had enough, call us.